KernelWanderers/OCSysInfo/README.md

       - CPU BaseFamily and “CombinedModel” – since we manually construct BaseModel and ExternalModel by simply doing the following:
         - ExternalModel: `(n >> 0x4) & 0xf`
         - BaesModel: `n & 0xf`
-      - CPU ExternalFamily is constructed by [getting the return value of the `EAX` register](https://github.com/iabtw/OCSysInfo/blob/main/src/dumps/Windows/win.py#L41-L44), and performing a right bit shift for 20 bits, and using the logical `AND` operator with the value `0xf`: `(eax >> 20) & 0xf`
+      - CPU ExternalFamily is constructed by [getting the return value of the `EAX` register](https://github.com/iabtw/OCSysInfo/blob/main/src/dumps/Windows/win.py#L41-L44), and performing a right bit shift 20 times, and using the logical `AND` operator with the value `0xf`: `(eax >> 20) & 0xf`

     <br />